timur-surkhaev/Diabetes-Prediction/README.md

 The final process of model training, selecting and saving is provided in source/train.py

 <b>NB!</b> Only the libraries necessary for automatic training and testing of models, as well as for launching the prediction service, are included in the virtual environment.
-The .ipynb notebook is not required for this purpose, so it can be opened in any environment that contains the necessary libraries (e.g., seaborn, matplotlib, etc.).
+The .ipynb notebook is not required for this purpose, so it can be opened in any environment that contains the necessary libraries (seaborn, matplotlib, etc.).

 ## Containerization

 Docker image: https://hub.docker.com/repository/docker/tsurkhaev/diabetes-prediction/general

-Pull the docker image:
+1. Pull the docker image:
 ```bash
 sudo docker pull tsurkhaev/diabetes-prediction:v1.0
 ```

-Run the container:
+2. Run the container:
 ```bash
 sudo docker run --rm -it -p 0.0.0.0:8000:8000 tsurkhaev/diabetes-prediction:v1.0
 ```